sopra-fs22-group-01/server/README.md

 4. The [Round](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Round.java), responsible for storing the black card, the hands of the players, the chosen cards, handling the different countdowns and determining the winner of each round.
 5. The [User](src/main/java/ch/uzh/ifi/hase/soprafs22/entity/User.java) entity class, used to store information about the user in the database like the userID, username, password and statistical information about the game they participated in.

-In our backend code, we have four main components that are crucial for the game. ([Round.java](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Round.java), [Match.java](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Match.java) and [Hand.java](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Hand.java)) create the main program and helps execute the game.<br>
-Every match has a round (Match.java having Round.java) and for each round, there are hands (Round.java having Hand.java).
-Hand.java keep track of hands of users and since User.java is an entity, it cannot have hand.
-Therefore, we did the other way around and every hand has a user.
-Match.java plays a huge role in our system since it creates a match after users are ready in the lobby.
-One of the main responsibilities of Round.java is to start the timer during choosing a card to play, then during voting and lastly while displaying the winner.<br>
-After each round, Round.java also accesses hands and updates them since players already played with one card and this has to be replaced.

 # Launch and Development
 To help you get started with this application, in the following paragraph you will find all the important information on the used framwork, what commands are used to build and run the project, how to run the tests and which dependencies exist.